 If you’re suffering from poor quality scores, this is also going to hurt your budget.
 If your keywords have poor quality scores, you will have to pay higher CPCs to get your ads to show in the same position as an advertiser with a strong quality score.
 Make sure your keywords are included in your ad copy, as well as your landing pages, to help ensure a strong quality score.
 If you can improve quality score, you can lower CPC, which will help you squeeze more results out of your existing budget.

 Finally, the simplest of all tips for addressing your “limited by budget” campaign status is to increase your budget!
-If you have a positive return on your AdWords spend, increase your daily budget to see even better performance.
+If you have a positive return on your Google Ads spend, increase your daily budget to see even better performance.